sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 The 1st and 3rd command just prints the clock settings.

-#### MaxN Power
+#### MaxN/MaxN_Super Power

-For maximum performance you also need to set MaxN Power.
+For maximum performance you also need to set `MaxN/MaxN_Super` Power.
 This can be done by running

 {% highlight shell %}
+# Jetson AGX Orin
 sudo nvpmodel -m 0
+# Jetson Orin Nano
+sudo nvpmodel -m 2
 {% endhighlight %}

-Afterwards you need to reboot the system though.
+Afterwards on `Jetson AGX Orin` you need to reboot the system though.

 {% highlight shell %}
 sudo reboot